brunch/typescript-brunch/README.md

 Or, do manual install:

-* Add `"typscript-brunch": "x.y.z"` to `package.json` of your brunch app.
+* Add `"brunch-typescript": "x.y.z"` to `package.json` of your brunch app.
   Pick a plugin version that corresponds to your minor (y) brunch version.
-* If you want to use git version of plugin, add `"typscript-brunch": "git+ssh://git@github.com:baptistedonaux/typscript-brunch.git"`.
+* If you want to use git version of plugin, add `"brunch-typescript": "git+ssh://git@github.com:baptistedonaux/brunch-typescript.git"`.

 ## License

 The MIT License (MIT)

-Copyright (c) 2012-2013 Paul Miller (http://paulmillr.com)
+Copyright (c) 2015 Baptiste Donaux (http://www.baptiste-donaux.fr)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal